 Anybody with a modicum of logic can see that pyramid scams cannot be sustained in the long term, simply because there are not enough people that will continue to participate in them.
 For example, assuming that it is a perfect scheme and nobody drops out, if each person recruits ten people, at the tenth level down there would be one billion people at the lowest level of the pyramid.
 Of course this is never going to happen.
 Even if each person only recruits three people, at the tenth level there would be around 60,000 people out there, all trying to recruit others into the scam.

 Pyramid scams do not sell products, only false hope to greedy or gullible people, so they have been made illegal in most civilised countries.
 Some very smart operators have worked out a way to get around pyramid scam laws by actually selling products using the pyramid model.
 They call their schemes Multi-Level Marketing (MLM).
-They promote quick wealth, diverse income streams, working smarter, easy retirement and many other buzzwords and phrases to suck in gullible people.
+They promote quick wealth, diverse income streams, working smarter, easy retirement and many other buzzwords and phrases to entice the suckers.

 The problem is that although these MLM schemes all have products to sell, these are literally only there to legitimise an otherwise illegitimate scam.
 The main income that the operators of MLMs derive comes from the people below them recruiting more people and selling them motivational and inspirational material to keep their hopes up for as long as possible.
 In many cases, the products that are used to legitimise the scams are overpriced and are hard to sell.